Product Plan

 6. Get Feedback On Launch List From All The Launch Stakeholders

 Many a time, the product people can feel overwhelmed with their responsibility of product launching all by themselves.
+A successful first launch requires a Sales and Marketing Automation checklist to streamline lead nurturing, track engagement, and maximize impact.
 But as you know, many product launches require things beyond the realm of product management conventions.
 For example, there will be sales campaigns for customer acquisition, marketing campaigns to create product adoption and visibility, and a knowledge base for the current customers to understand the latest features and benefits.

 Therefore, you must bring more visibility into your launch checklist, which can spark insightful conversations about the tasks required to ensure product success.